grisu48/openqa-jobs/README.md

 ### Helper scripts

-There are some nice helper scripts to make access to the most used test queries easier:
+There are some helper scripts (see [bin](bin) directory) to make access to the most used test queries easier:

-Install helper scripts (see [bin](bin) directory) to `$HOME/bin` (or custom `SCRIPT_DIR` directory)

-    make install-scripts
-    make install-scripts SCRIPT_DIR=~/bin

-Note: Ensure `$HOME/bin` is in your `PATH` variable or install it into a directory which is.

-Then you should be able to list the corresponding tests by running

 * `extra_tests_in_textmode`
 * `mau-extratests`
 * `mau-extratests-docker`
 * `mau-filesystem`

+Helper script are by default installed to `$HOME/bin`.
+Set the `SCRIPT_DIR` variable to install them to a custom directory:

+    make install-scripts
+    make install-scripts SCRIPT_DIR=~/bin

+**Important**: Ensure `$HOME/bin` is in your `PATH` ([more information](https://opensource.com/article/17/6/set-path-linux))

+Then you should be able to list the corresponding tests by running them from your terminal.